numselli/ProtoBot/CONTRIBUTING.md

 ### Step 4: All done!

 Your changes will be reviewed soon.
 Keep an eye on your pull request!
+Eventually, it will be merged into `dev` and (soon after) `main`.

 ## Guidelines for contributing